 Upwork has recently up the ante of suspending accounts and it is definitely for the good.
-Common reasons why Upwork accounts may be suspended.
+Reasons why Upwork accounts are suspended.

-Upwork has recently up the ante of suspending accounts and I think it is definitely for the good.
-I have seen people get their account suspended for various reasons.
-I will share common reasons but for complete list check this link on Upwork.
+Upwork has recently up the ante of suspending accounts.
+I think it is definitely for the betterment of the marketplace.
+Many freelancers got their accounts suspended for various reasons.
+I will share the most common ones here but for a complete list check this link on Upwork.

-I gathered these reasons by interacting with a couple of Upworkers whose accounts was recently suspended and going through some of the threads posted by suspended users in Upwork community.
+These reasons I gathered by interacting with a couple of my Upworkers friends whose account is suspended recently. as well as going through some of the threads posted by the suspended users in Upwork community.

 Contact Information in Profile

-The most common reason for accounts getting suspended is sharing your contact details either in profile or in the portfolio or in the proposal.
-You should be fine sharing links to sample project but it should not link to your blog’s contact page or where you have your contact information very prominently displayed.
+The most common reason for accounts getting suspended is sharing your contact details either in profile or in the portfolio or with the proposal.
+You should be fine sharing links to the sample project, but it should not link to your blog’s contact page or where you have your contact information very prominently displayed.

-I don’t see a reason to be doing that either.
+Don’t see a reason to do it either.

-- Clients feel safe with escrow and paying only if the work is delivered as per their needs.
+- Clients feel safe with escrow and pay if the work is delivered as per their needs.